al1brn/geonodes/doc/geono-face.md

 > **node** : ERROR: Node 'Distribute Points on Faces' not found

-ERROR: Node 'Distribute Points on Faces' not found
+> Node ERROR: Node 'Distribute Points on Faces' not found

 if 'density' argument is not None, 'RANDOM' method is applied, 'POISSON' otherwise